 - POCA work & asset forfeiture

 As a pupil to Sharif Shivji, Daniel reviewed a s.298 POCA cash seizure application for Advocate.
-He is currently preparing to give a presentation on the Proceeds of Crime Act to a public body.
+He has given a lecture on the use of the Proceeds of Crime Act to a public body.

 - Insolvency & restructuring

-Daniel is routinely instructed to appear at bankruptcy petitions in the County Court and the High Court.
+Daniel is routinely instructed to appear at bankruptcy petitions and applications in the County Court and the High Court.
 He regularly represents companies and creditors at winding up petitions.
-He has appeared as sole counsel in the High Court representing OFGEM/GEMA in relation to an insolvent energy company.
+He has been instructed by OFGEM/GEMA on multiple occasions to appear as sole counsel in the High Court in relation to insolvent energy companies.
 He has offered advice and drafted a s.112 application against a liquidator.
 The liquidator settled without needing to issue.
-His experience also includes:
+His experience includes:

-Re: Kevin Stanford: A series of applications to stay or set aside a bankruptcy petition and subsequent bankruptcy order.
-As a pupil, Daniel assisted Gregory Denton-Cox who appeared for an interested third party / supporting creditor.
+- Islandsbanki HF v Stanford EWHC 1818 (Ch): A series of applications to stay or set aside a bankruptcy petition and subsequent bankruptcy order.
+As a pupil, Daniel assisted Gregory Denton-Cox.

 - Offshore litigation